Skip To Content

 If it is not possible to apply suitable control as described above, you can omit the ground control step, perform a free adjust block adjustment, and create an orthomosaic that may have limited accuracy.

-In this case, it is better to let the system generate a terrain model and use that than it is to use an existing terrain model that may have little relation to the image locations.
+In this case, it is better to use a DEM generated from the adjusted images to support orthorectification than it is to use an existing terrain model that may have little relation to the image locations.
 You could then use georeferencing tools to adjust your orthomosaic to ensure the correct scale and achieve best alignment with your GIS data (or an Esri basemap).

-After control points have been entered and linked to photos, you will need to re-run the block adjustment to apply the control to the project, then update the image collection terrain model.
+After control points have been entered and linked to photos, you will need to re-run the block adjustment to apply the control to the project, and, optionally, update the image collection terrain model to improve the alignment of the dynamic mosaic.

-Note that when the configuration of the ortho mapping workspace is set to aerial scanned, the DTM is not applied within the mosaic dataset until you specifically define it.
+Note that when the configuration of the ortho mapping workspace is set to aerial scanned, the elevation source (DTM) set at workspace creation is not applied within the mosaic dataset until you specifically define it.

 The accuracy of the DEM has a significant effect on the accuracy of the resulting orthophotos.
 In the nadir region of each frame, the accuracy of the DEM has limited effect, but at edge of the frame the error in the orthophoto can match the error in the terrain model.
-It is also important to ensure that the same terrain model that was used for extracting the ground control is used to orthorectify the imagery.
+Even though a pre-existing DTM can be used to support orthorectification, it is recommended to use a DTM extracted from the adjusted images for best results.

 Use a preexisting DTM

-On the Output menu on the ribbon, click Custom, then select only the Orthorectify Images option.
+On the Ortho Mapping menu on the ribbon, in the Product category, click Multiple Products, and select only the Orthorectify Images option.

 Note:

 The imagery must be aligned with the DTM to generate a good quality orthorectified result.
-The World Terrain service is a suitable DTM for a scanned film project, but if your mosaic is misaligned from its proper location more than 10 meters, you will need to have control points in your project or consider extracting a DTM from the imagery.
+The World Terrain service is a suitable DTM for a scanned film project, but if your mosaic is misaligned from its proper location more than 10 meters, you must have control points in your project or consider extracting a DTM from the imagery.

 Generate and use a DTM from the imagery